Kim HarrisonArt therapy psychotherapist

 WHAT IS ART THERAPY?

 Art Therapy uses your creativity to help you process things, develop new understanding and new ways of relating.
-Sometimes it's difficult to find words to describe emotions or memories, that's where art can help.
+Sometimes it can feel difficult to find words to describe emotions or memories, that's where expressing yourself visually can help.
 It's not about creating masterpieces, it's about self-expression where words fail.
-There's no need to be 'good' at art, it isn't an art class.
-There's no pressure to make art in every session.
+There is no need to be 'good' at art, it is not an art class.
+There is no pressure to make art in every session.

 WHAT IS NATURE-BASED ART THERAPY?

 Nature-based art therapy offers some unique additional elements.
 Inviting you to listen to your body and the rhythm of the natural cycles.
 Your creative participation is invited using whatever you have to hand.
 This may be pencil and paper, junk from your recycling, old magazines, or fallen leaves, sticks, feathers collected from your daily walks.
 Whatever you feel drawn to use.

 I am a qualified nature based mindfulness guide.
 We can incorporate nature-based mindfulness and breathing techniques in sessions, offering a toolkit for self-care, calming, soothing, uplifting and focusing our presence in the moment.